 Small business pooling rules can be reapplied for assets in excess of $20,000 (i.e. allowing depreciation of 15% first year and 30% thereafter).

 When assets decline in value, that represents an economic loss.
-ATO depreciation is all about recognising that loss – claiming depreciation – for income tax purposes.
+ATO depreciation is all about recognising that loss as a tax deduction.

-Broadly, depreciation is a special deduction for the cost of assets which provide a benefit to an income-earning entity over more than one financial year.
+Broadly, depreciation is a specific deduction for the cost of assets which provide a benefit to an income-earning entity over more than one financial year.

 There are general rules which apply under the uniform capital allowance system, provided by rules set out in the Income Tax Assessment Act 1997.

-Most claims for depreciation initially fall under Divisions 40 or 43 of the Act.
+Most claims for depreciation initially fall under Divisions 40 or 43, with Div 40 mainly covering “plant & equipment” types of items, and Div 43 covering structures including buildings.

 The Division 40 net is cast widely, covering the majority of assets used to earn income.